 One strength of the Datawrapper election chart is that you use the exact colors of the parties being presented, which is important make the results easier recognizable for users.
 A green party should be green, of course.

-This guide will walk you through the steps necessary to create a bar chart as seen above.
+This guide will walk you through the steps necessary to create a election donut as seen above.

-- Click, hold, and drag the resize arrow in the bottom right corner of the chart or
+- Click, hold, and drag the resize arrow in the bottom right corner of the chart:

-- specify the exact size of the chart by defining the resolution in pixels with the help of the boxes below the chart.
+- specify the exact size of the chart by defining the height and width in pixels with the help of the boxes below the chart:

 In the "Refine" tab, you'll see a few options:

 First, we can choose colors for our donut slices.
 We can click on the color next to the words "Base color", to choose a color and its shades for all donut slices.
 When we click on "customize colors...", we can choose individual colors for all our slices.
 Especially when using an election donut, you might want to do a bit for research as for the exact colors the parties have.